A structural duality for path-decompositions into parts of small radius: Radial star-width

 For the second case, assume that $r \in Q$.
 Similar as before, we find that $P \cup Q$ and $Q \cup R$ are each $3$-quasi-geodesic subgraphs of $G$.
 Hence, we only need to consider vertices $x, y \in X$ with $x \in P$ and $y \in R$.
 As before, we find that

 and thus

 \end{proof}

 Now we prove \cref{thm:starWidth}.
-We remark that we did not optimise the bound on the radial star-width.
+We remark that we did not optimise the bounds on the radial width and radial spread.

 \begin{proof}[Proof of \cref{thm:starWidth}] Let~$G$ be a graph that contains neither $\subdivk{K^3}{k}$ as a geodesic subgraph nor $\subdivk{W}{3k}$ as a $3$-quasi-geodesic subgraph.
-We will show that $G$ has radial star-width at most $72k + 14$.
-Recall that we may assume that $G$ is connected (see \cref{sec:RadialWidth}).
+We will construct a subdivided star $S$ and an $S$-decomposition of~$G$ of radial width at most $58k + 9$ and radial spread at most $58k+9$.
+The `moreover' part of the statement then follows: By \cref{lem:GraphDecToQuasiIso,lem:InverseQI}, there exists an $(L, C)$-quasi-isometry from $G$ to $S$ such that $L$ and $C$ depend on~$k$ only.
+Applying \cite{nguyenAsymptoticStructureII2025}*{1.3} (to $L, C, 2$)\footnote{Note that we use here that subdivided stars admit path-decompositions into bags of size~$3$ and thus have path-width $2$.} then yields a constant $C'_k$ such that $G$ is $(1, C'_k)$-quasi-isometric to some subdivided star $S'$.
+By \cref{lem:InverseQI}, it then follows that $S'$ is $(1, C_k)$-quasi-isometric to~$G$ for $C_k := 3C'_k$.